The way Hope builds his House

 Asymmetrical or symmetrical structures are both acceptable as long as they are balanced.

-Balancing a composition entails organising both positive and negative spaces in such a manner that no one aspect of the design dominates the others.
+Balancing a composition in harmony in architecture entails organising both positive and negative spaces in such a manner that no one aspect of the design dominates the others.
 Everything functions and fits together to form a unified whole.
 Individual components contribute to the whole but do not attempt to become the entire thing.

 Unbalanced compositions can cause strain.
 When a design is out of balance, the individual components take over, and the composition becomes less than the sum of its parts.